AudreyLL88/MS3__Sante/README.md

 ### Project Summary ###

 * Santé! is a collaborative platform where registered users can share cocktail recipes from all around the world, discover new cocktails and upgrade their knowledge and skills about mixology.
-* Santé! is also accessible to guest users without to possibility to post their own recipe or "like" a cocktail recipe.
+* Santé! is also accessible to guest users without the possibility to post their own recipes or "like" a cocktail recipe.

 <a name="user-stories"></a>
 ### User Stories ###